kevinwilde/kevinwil.de/books.md

+- **The Poisoned City: Flint's Water and the American Urban Tragedy** - Anna Clark
 - **Invisible Child: Poverty, Survival & Hope in an American City** - Andrea Elliott
 - **Empire of Pain: The Secret History of the Sackler Dynasty** - Patrick Radden Keefe
 - **Never Forget Our People Were Always Free: A Parable of American Healing** - Ben Jealous